 Each year the Greater St. Louis region welcomes about 40,000 people relocating into the region.
 New residents find that much of Greater St. Louis' character and charm comes from its neighborhoods, which foster a connectedness among people that is rare today among large metropolitan areas.
 Whether it is to their immediate neighborhoods, to their schools, or to their particular cities within the 15-county region, St. Louisans tend to develop strong ties to their communities.

 With a wide array of communities and housing styles to choose from housing dollars go further in St. Louis than in other big metros.
 The National Association of Home Builders ranks the region is the most affordable among the 20 largest metro’s in the country with more than 82% of the homes sold in that area are affordable for a family earning the St. Louis median income.

 Existing homes offer a broad range of affordable choices - from historic properties to new homes, from luxury executive homes to cozy bungalows.
-In mid-2015 the median sales price of existing single-family homes was $151,000, second lowest of the nation’s 20 largest metro areas.
+In mid-2015 the median value of homes was $164,200, second lowest of the nation’s 20 largest metro areas.

 The apartment market also offers good values and a range of options.
 From an urban loft to a luxury rental unit in an amenity-filled suburban townhouse community, there are a lot of affordable options.
-In summer 2013, the average apartment rent for the Greater St. Louis region was about $790 and average submarket rents range from $620 to $1,045.
+In summer 2015, the median rent for the Greater St. Louis region was $839.

 There are hundreds of distinct neighborhoods and mini-communities in the area, far too many to list individually.
 Here's a snapshot: